Best General Liability Insurance Companies for Small Businesses in Ohio

 5. Thimble: Best for Seasonal Businesses

-This group represents insurers that perform well for Ohio's diverse small business landscape, from seasonal operations dealing with winter weather risks to year-round service providers.
-What follows is a detailed look at how each stacks up and where their particular strengths make the biggest difference.
+This group represents insurers that perform well for Ohio's diverse small business market, from seasonal operations dealing with winter weather risks to year-round service providers.
+What follows is a detailed look at how each stacks up and where their strengths make the biggest difference.

 The Hartford